 Topographical drawings from a development site are drawn to scale but may appear in a number of designs and formats.
 In the majority of cases, a topographic survey drawing will be displayed as a large bird’s-eye view map with all site features accurately laid out and measurements dotted across the image.
 Produced as a 2D digital CAD format image, the scaled survey drawing will usually be handed to the client in the form of a DWG (Drawing) or PDG (Portable Document Format) file.

 Although a topographical survey map may seem difficult to make out, professionals involved with development projects find them readable and helpful through incorporating crucial information that will assist in planning the project and making important decisions.

 Topographic Survey Report

-Following completion of the topographic survey, the surveyor in charge of the assessment will develop a post-survey analysis of the data.
-Based on the accurate drawings and the results of the survey, the topographic survey report will explain additional details of the site and assessment, as well as any findings that are worth stating to the client.
+Following completion of the topographic land survey, the surveyor in charge of the assessment will develop a post-survey analysis of the data.
+Based on the drawings and the results of the survey, the topographic survey report will create an accurate depiction of the site and explain additional details of the site and assessment, as well as any findings from the land surveying process that are worth stating to the client.

 Topographic Survey Report Example

-While a topographical survey report may include additional information or evidence based on findings from the assessment, the requirements of the client or the land surveyor carrying out the survey, it is often applicable that it will follow a similar structure.
+While a topographical survey report may include additional information or evidence based on findings from the assessment, the specific needs and specific project requirements of the client or the land surveyor carrying out the survey, it is often applicable that it will follow a similar structure.